 Step 1 — Your Initial Claim

 You file your first, or Initial Claim, per benefit year.
 When you make your initial claim, you can also register for work.
 It’s an easy, automatic way to register for work.
 Your initial claim determines if you are eligible for benefits.
-File this claim online or by phone between the hours of 8:15am and 4:30pm, Monday - Friday (Closed state holidays) 1-866-832-2363.
+File this claim by phone between the hours of 8:15am and 4:30pm, Monday - Friday (Closed state holidays) 1-866-832-2363.
 After you make this one-time claim, you must move on to Step 2: Register For Work.

 File your Initial claim online